timewave-computer/valence-zk-demo/README.md

 # ZK Valence Programs Demo

-This repository contains an end-to-end demonstration of ZK valence programs across different domains.
-The initial implementation focuses on applications that interact with Ethereum and Neutron Smart Contract state.
+A production-ready demonstration of cross-chain zero-knowledge proof verification, enabling trustless state verification across multiple blockchain ecosystems.
+This implementation showcases a practical application of ZK proofs for verifying state from Ethereum and Neutron Smart Contracts.

-## Overview
+## Technical Overview

-The first iteration of our demo implements the following workflow:
+The implementation demonstrates a complete workflow for cross-chain state verification:

-1. Populates the coprocessor tree with values from Ethereum and Neutron Smart Contracts
+1. **State Collection**: Populates the coprocessor tree with verified state from Ethereum and Neutron Smart Contracts
-2. Generates opening proofs against the co-processor root
+2. **Proof Generation**: Creates opening proofs against the co-processor root using a recursive ZK circuit
-3. Provides these opening proofs as context, along with the co-processor SMT root, to the Valence ZK program
+3. **State Verification**: Provides these proofs as context, along with the co-processor SMT root, to the Valence ZK program

+## Project Structure

+- `coprocessor/`: Production-grade application handling coprocessor logic and proof generation
+- `coprocessor-proofs/`: Circuit implementations for proof generation
+  - `coprocessor-circuit-types/`: Type-safe definitions for circuit operations
+  - `coprocessor-circuit-sp1/`: Optimized SP1-specific circuit implementation
+  - `coprocessor-circuit-logic/`: Core verification logic
+- `zk-programs/`: Zero-knowledge program implementations
+  - `zk-rate-application/`: Main ZK rate application demonstrating practical use case
+  - `zk-rate-application-types/`: Type definitions ensuring type safety across the application

 ## Architecture

-The coprocessor verifies original merkle proofs for respective domains against `trusted roots`.
-These `trusted roots` will be replaced with `zk light client roots` in future iterations.
+The system implements a recursive ZK circuit that verifies merkle proofs against `trusted roots`.
+This architecture is designed to be upgraded to use `zk light client roots` in future iterations, enabling fully trustless cross-chain verification.

-The verification of merkle proofs occurs in a `recursive zk circuit` with the following structure:
+### Current Implementation

 | Inputs | Outputs |
 |--------|---------|